-Agreement on climate change, and the Obama administration's contribution was the Environmental Protection Agency's proposed Clean Power Plan.
-This plan is the largest climate-change regulation ever attempted in the U.S., and its legality is currently being argued before the U.S. Court of Appeals in Washington.
+Photo: Calpine Why push for a Clean Power Plan if we are already two-thirds of the way there and headed lower than the ultimate goal of the plan - all without federal intervention?
+The United States and China recently ratified the Paris Agreement on climate change, with the Obama administration's contribution being the Environmental Protection Agency's proposed Clean Power Plan - the largest climate-change regulation ever attempted in the United States - whose legality is currently being argued before the U.S. Court of Appeals in Washington, D.C.

 Unfortunately, the public seems to know little about the Clean Power Plan, a point brought home to me recently when I spoke about energy to 200 accountants employed by one of the largest accounting firms.
 When I asked the group how many had heard of the Clean Power Plan, only about 10 people raised their hands.

-The plan is being promoted as a means to accelerate a shift away from carbon dioxide-generating electricity fuels such as coal, oil and natural gas to lower $CO_2$ -generating sources such as wind and solar.
+The plan is being promoted as a means to accelerate a shift away from carbon dioxide-generating electricity fuels such as coal, oil and natural gas to lower CO2-generating sources such as wind and solar.
 The EPA's website clearly states the overarching goal: "Nationwide, by 2030, the Clean Power Plan will help cut carbon emissions from the power sector by 30 percent from 2005 levels, while starting to make progress toward meaningful reductions in 2020."
+OPINION How can we put Trump in the Oval Office?